Egypt: Alexandria to Aswan

 Accommodation: Iberotel Luxor (or similar)

-Day 12 : Luxor Tour Including Karnak And Luxor Temples
+Day 12 : Luxor tour including Karnak and Luxor temples

-For our penultimate day we have a half-day tour of Luxor’s east bank.
-Luxor is commonly called the greatest open-air museum in the world and this morning we visit the extraordinary Karnak and Luxor temples, which stand within the modern city.
-There should also be an opportunity to visit the A.C.E animal hospital to learn about the efforts taken to improve animal welfare in Egypt.
-After a leisurely afternoon, we enjoy our final dinner together at one of this historic city’s restaurants.
+For our penultimate day, we have a half-day tour of Luxor’s east bank.
+Luxor is often called the greatest open-air museum in the world and this morning we visit the extraordinary Karnak and Luxor temples, which stand within the modern city.

 Accommodation: Iberotel Luxor (or similar)